waymondo/frog-jump-buffer/README.md

 default is 12.

 #### `frog-jump-buffer-default-filter`
 This is the default filter to use when invoking `frog-jump-buffer`.
 Shows all buffers by default.
+If you would like to see closed buffers by default, you might want to set this to `frog-jump-buffer-filter-recentf`.

 #### `frog-jump-buffer-include-current-buffer`
 Set to `nil` to remove the current buffer from always being the first option.